-If you do not respond to a ticket on or before the scheduled hearing, you will receive an order from ECB.
-This order is called a Default Order.
+If you do not respond to a summons on, or before the scheduled hearing, you will receive a decision in the mail that finds you in violation of the charge, by default.
 If you did not appear, you may have to pay a higher fine.
-If you got a Default Order, you can:

-- Pay the penalty and any additional penalties that may have been imposed or
+- Pay the penalty and any additional penalties that may have been imposed; or

 - Apply to reopen the defaulted case